Core Strength Conditioning & Strong and Steady Classes

 A whole body conditioning class with focus on strengthening backs, core and improving postural stability

 Pay as you go £9.
-Or for a block of 10 sessions £80.
+Or £80 for a block of 10 sessions.
 BACS, Cash or cheque payable to Jill Eccleston.

 Strong and Steady with Age UK and NY Sport

-A specific balance, strength and mobility class for 65+ who are at risk of having or who have had a fall. £5-7 per session all individually tailored programs to improve postural stability.
+A specific balance, strength and mobility class for people who are at risk of having or who have had a fall. £6 per session all individually tailored programs to improve postural stability.
 Includes tea and biscuits post exercise!

-I’m a member of the Register for Exercise Professionals, Level 4 qualified.
-I am a qualified Postural Stability Instructor you can validate this by viewing my details on the instructor directory at www.laterlifetraining.co.uk, having undertaken the LLT PSI course in 2018.
+I’m a member of the Register for Exercise Professionals, Level 4 qualified as a Postural Stability Instructor.
+You can validate this by viewing my details on the instructor directory at www.laterlifetraining.co.uk, having undertaken the LLT PSI course in 2018.
 The course has Endorsed Training Status with the Chartered Society of Physiotherapy and is also endorsed by Age UK (Help The Aged & Age Concern); AGILE; BGS; BHF NCPAH; and NCAA.

-As I PSI (FaME) instructor, I am qualified to plan and deliver an exercise programme for frailer older people, which will safely and effectively improve their physical function, and in particular their postural stability, in order to reduce their risk of falls.
+As a PSI (FaME) instructor, I am qualified to plan and deliver an exercise programme for frailer older people, which will safely and effectively improve their physical function, and in particular their postural stability, in order to reduce their risk of falls and injuries.

 I enable a smooth transition between primary care and community leisure settings, supporting physiotherapists and occupational therapists, and providing ongoing assessment of health and functional capacity